Xsus0/idlebreakouthack/README.md

 # Idle Breakout Save Hack
-This hack is extremely basic python script.
+This hack is an extremely basic python script.

 # How to Run: